dortania/Getting-Started-With-ACPI/ssdt-easy.md

 * **USBX SSDT**:
    * This is included on sample SSDTs but SSDTTime only makes the SSDT-EC part, Skylake and newer users can grab a pre-built here: [SSDT-USBX.aml](https://github.com/dortania/USB-Map-Guide/blob/master/extra-files/SSDT-USBX.aml)

-For users who don't have all the options avaible to them in SSDTTime, you can follow the "SSDTs: The long way" section.
+For users who don't have all the options available to them in SSDTTime, you can follow the "SSDTs: The long way" section.
 You can still use SSDTTime for SSDTs it support for you.

 ## Running SSDTTime